lenghuang/goblins-take-home/README.md

 # Goblins Take Home Assignment

-This is my work for the take home assignment for https://goblinsapp.com/
+This is my work for the take home assignment for https://goblinsapp.com/.
+Goblins is a startup that has an AI math tutor for students to help teachers address inequality in the classroom.
+My task was to make a software for contractors to use to label and annotate their CSV data.
+Between the initial commit and this last commit, this took me around 2 days, 10 hours of deep focus work (with breaks for sleeping and celebrating New Year's Eve) to complete.

 - Live demo here: https://lenhuang-goblinsapp.web.app/
 - My thought process as I was working [here](https://github.com/lenghuang/goblins-take-home/blob/master/README.md).